GPU Cloud Comparison Report: Neoclouds for AI Infrastructure

 Characteristics:

 Note: Many providers span multiple tiers.
-FluidStack operates both wholesale (62% of revenue) and marketplace (38%).
+FluidStack now earns roughly 62% of revenue from private cloud (bespoke, multi-year, $100M+ contracts) and 38% from its marketplace, and has shifted decisively toward the former.
 RunPod offers both Secure Cloud (Tier 3) and Community Cloud (Tier 4).
 Crusoe runs self-service cloud while building Stargate for OpenAI.
 The bespoke wholesale tier is likely larger than publicly known, as these deals are rarely disclosed.

 GPU Hardware & Pricing